watssupp/Work-Schedule/README.md

 | THEN the text for that event is saved in local storage                                        |
 | WHEN I refresh the page                                                                       |
 | THEN the saved events persist                                                                 |

+## Usage
+- Schedule displays time from 8am - 5pm
+- Top of the page shows curent day
+- Each time block is colored to indicate whether it occurs in the past, present, or future
+- Each time block has a input field and a save button where users can save changes made to schedule
+- Schedule is compatible with desktop and mobile devices

 ## Screen Shot
 ![Alt text](./Work%20Schedule.png)